-Students in all four programs with the College of Distance Education are provided an orientation to their particular program.
+Students in all four programs, as well as the College of Distance Education (CDE), are provided an orientation to their particular program.
 Each orientation is designed to ensure that the student has the necessary tools to understand the methodology and in some cases the technology used in each program.

 In the Fleet Seminar Program, students are provided contact information for the Program Office in Newport, their professor, and the liaison office for their specific location.
-Students enrolled in the Naval War College at NPS Program are provided an orientation through the program manager located at the NPS.
+Students enrolled in the Naval War College at the Naval Postgraduate School (NPS) program are provided an orientation through the program manager located at the NPS.
 Book issue, classroom assignment and all administrative requirements are handled by the Monterey office.
 Web-enabled Program students are given a full week of orientation to the Learning Management System of Blackboard.
 Here they test their computer systems to ensure compatibility.

 This week also introduces them to their course instructor, the administrative personnel, the Blackboard technical expert, and the program manager.
 Students applying to the CDROM-based Program are provided an offer of enrollment from the program manager.
 Once enrolled, a DVD is provided that instructs first time students to verify computer hardware and software requirements needed to begin the program.
-If shortfalls exist, a link is provided so the student can install the software needed.
-This DVD also gives the student information on administrative contact personnel as well as CDE full-time faculty that may be contacted.
+If shortfalls exist, a link is provided so the student can install the needed software.
+This DVD also gives the student information on administrative contact personnel as well as full-time CDE faculty that may be contacted.